anru/sprout/README.md

 Change nested JS structures efficiently without mutating them.

-**WARNING** This not ready for production use.
-Everything can potentially change (including the repo).

 ## Rationale

 Sprout helps to apply changes to nested plain JavaScript structures (objects and arrays) without mutating them.